Okanagan School of the Arts may cease operations - BC Local News

 It included that the society would honour other building tenants’ leases and bookings and through “mutual agreement,” would terminate the one-dollar-a-year lease with the school district, which owns the three-storey structure.

-“Once all activity is concluded the BOD (board of directors) will voluntarily dissolve the society,” reads the motion.
+“Once all activity is concluded the board of directors will voluntarily dissolve the society,” reads the motion.

 The second item to be voted on by the membership is related to liquidation procedures should there be insufficient funds to pay all debts and liabilities.